 The Anglo-Saxon name Pitford comes from when the family resided in the parish of Pitchford found in Shropshire.

 Early Origins of the Pitford family

 The surname Pitford was first found in Shropshire at Pitchford, a small village and parish, in the union of Atcham, hundred of Condover where the village derives its name from the strong pitchy smell that emanates from the oily substance that frequently covers the surface of the water.
 Hence the place means "ford near a place where pitch if found," from the Old English words "pic" + "ford."

 Today Pitchford Hall is a large Grade I listed Tudor country house that was mostly rebuilt c.
 1560.
 Portions of the Roman Watling Street runs through the grounds.
 Early records show that Geoffrey de Pykeford, a crusader, was Lord of the Manor from 1272.
 He also built the local church of St Michael, which contains an oak effigy of him.

 Early History of the Pitford family

 This web page shows only a small excerpt of our Pitford research.
-Another 127 words (9 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pitford History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pitford History in all our PDF Extended History products and printed products wherever possible.

 Pitford Spelling Variations